-- To collectively ensure that effective systems of risk management and internal control are in place to support the Corporate Governance of the Council; - To approve the risk appetite for each risk detailed in the Council's Corporate Risk Register and monitor the total risk faced by the Council; - To take a leading role in identifying and managing the risks and opportunities to the Council and to set the example and standards for all staff; - To identify, analyse and profile high-level strategic cross-cutting and emergent risks on a regular basis as outlined in the monitoring process; - To ensure that appropriate risk management skills training and awareness is provided to appropriate elected Members and staff.
+- To collectively ensure that effective systems of risk management and internal control are in place to support the Corporate Governance of the Council; - To approve the risk appetite for each risk detailed in the Council's Corporate Risk Register and monitor the total risk faced by the Council; - To take a leading role in identifying and managing the risks and opportunities to the Council and to set the example and standards for all staff; - To identify, analyse and profile high-level strategic cross-cutting and emergent risks on a regular basis as outlined in the monitoring process; - To approve the risk appetite for each risk detailed in the Council's Corporate Risk Register and monitor the total risk faced by the Council; - To ensure that appropriate risk management skills training and awareness is provided to appropriate elected Members and staff.

-5.5 Council Risk Facilitator
+5.5 Council Risk Facilitator - Assistant Director Governance

-- To facilitate the communication and implementation of this Policy and ERM Guidance to all elected Members, managers and staff to fully embed them in the Council's business planning and monitoring processes (as per their respective roles and responsibilities); - To report to Corporate Leadership Team and Audit Committee on the management of corporate and other significant risks and the overall effectiveness of risk management; - To provide training and support to relevant members and managers with regard to risk management; - To co-ordinate all of the Council's risk management registers.
+- To facilitate the communication and implementation of this Policy and ERM Guidance to all elected Members, managers and staff to fully embed them in the Council's business planning and monitoring processes (as per their respective roles and responsibilities); - To report to Corporate Leadership Team and Audit Committee on the management of corporate and other significant risks and the overall effectiveness of risk management; - To provide training and support to relevant members and managers with regard to risk management; - To co-ordinate all of the Council's risk management registers. - The post of Assistant Director Governance carries out this facilitation role.

-5.6 2nd Tier Managers
+5.6 2nd Tier Managers i.e. Directors

-Each 2nd Tier Manager is individually responsible for proper monitoring of the risks identified in their relevant service plans, local action plans and for embedding risk management into the business and service planning of their relevant services;
+Each 2nd Tier Manager Directors areis individually responsible for proper monitoring of the risks identified in their relevant service plans, local action plans and for embedding risk management into the business and service planning of their relevant services;

-- Ensuring that the risk management process is part of all major projects, partnerships and change management initiatives; - Ensuring that all reports of a strategic nature written for Executive Members include a risk assessment of the options presented for a decision; - Report regularly to the Corporate Leadership Team on the progress being undertaken to manage their risks and provide updates on the nature of the significant risks in their relevant service areas; - To determine the risk appetite for each risk detailed in their Service Risk Register; - Provide assurance on the adequacy of their relevant service's risk and control procedures; - Bring to the attention of their respective Executive portfolio holders all significant risks on a timely basis.
+- Ensuring that the risk management process is part of all major projects, partnerships and change management initiatives; - Ensuring that all reports of a strategic nature written for Executive Members include a risk assessment of the options presented for a decision; - Report regularly to the Corporate Leadership Team on the progress being undertaken to manage their risks and provide updates on the nature of the significant risks in their relevant Directorate areas; - To determine the risk appetite for each risk detailed in their Directorate Risk Register; - Provide assurance on the adequacy of their relevant Directorate's risk and control procedures; - Bring to the attention of their respective Executive portfolio holders all significant risks on a timely basis.

-5.7 3rd Tier Managers
+5.7 3rd Tier Managers i.e. Assistant Directors